Surinam Airways

+Princess Beatrix of the Netherlands de-boarding a light aircraft in 1965.

-Surinam Airways (Surinaamse Luchtvaart Maatschappij), also known by its initials SLM, is the flag carrier of Suriname, based in Paramaribo.
+Surinam Airways (Surinaamse Luchtvaart Maatschappij), also known by its initials SLM, is the flag carrier of Suriname, based in the capital city Paramaribo.
 It operates regional and long-haul scheduled passenger services.
 Its hub is at Johan Adolf Pengel International Airport (Zanderij).
 Surinam Airways is wholly owned by the Government of Suriname.

 History

 Foundation and early years

-Beatrix of the Netherlands de-boarding a Surinam Airways aircraft in 1965.

 The airline was established in 1953 by private entrepreneurs Rudi Kappel and Herman van Eyck as the Kappel-Van Eyck Aviation Company (Luchtvaartbedrijf Kappel-Van Eyck), aimed at operating feeder flights from a domestic network.
-Scheduled operations started with two Cessna 170B in January 1955 with domestic flights between Paramaribo and Moengo.
+Scheduled operations started with two Cessna 170Bs in January 1955 with domestic flights between Paramaribo and Moengo.
 From 1955 until 2005 Surinam Airways operated an extensive domestic network.

 On 30 August 1962, the company was purchased from Herman van Eyck by the Surinamese government and renamed Surinam Airways or in Dutch SLM – Surinaamse Luchtvaart Maatschappij.
 The logo of Surinam Airways depicts a 'Sabaku', which is a Surinamese word for cattle egret.
 From 1964 Surinam Airways started scheduled international operations to Curaçao together with ALM Antillean Airlines.